NoorZia/crowdcomputing/README.md

-# crowdcomputing
+#CS4145 Crowd Computing (2018/19 Q4)
+Glance : Text Summary Generator for Online Video Sources

-Code repository for final project of TU Delft course crowd computing
+(Code repository for final project of TU Delft course crowd computing)

 Code Files on this repository are:
 1. Primary_Runbook_Task.ipynb contains the entire sequential execution code starting from scene selection (timestamp) to text conversion to running summarizer algorithms.
 The descriptions are also included in the same file in sequential order.